ASIM-SAMI/w02d02-HW/README.md

 ## Letter()

-Letter is a object you run as you run the game Hangman, you will need information about each letter - what is its value?
+Letter is a object you edit/run its functions as you play the Hangman game, you will need information about each letter - what is its value?
 Is it hidden?
 You will also need a way to change its state (from hidden to not hidden), depending if the player has guessed the letter.

 #### Object Attributes